ncd-io/Si7020-A20/Particle/README.md

 # Usage

 This library provides a class for reading the temperature and humidity from the Si7020-A20.
-The si7020.ino file provides a simple use case for the Psrticle cloud.
+The si7020.ino file provides a simple use case for the Particle cloud.

 >Create a new instance of the sensor
 ```cpp